apache/causeway-site/content/contributors/recreating-an-archetype.md

     /bin/find .

-Now we can create the archetype:
+Now we can create the archetype.

     mvn archetype:create-from-project

+and then update the generated files.

+If recreating the *simpleapp* archetype:

     groovy ../../../scripts/updateGeneratedArchetypeSources.groovy -n simpleapp -v 1.2.3

+If recreating the *todoapp* archetype:

+    groovy ../../../scripts/updateGeneratedArchetypeSources.groovy -n todoapp -v 1.2.3

 where:

-- `simpleapp` is the name of the source application, and
 - `1.2.3` is the version of isis core that is to be the parent of the generated archetype.

 ### Test the archetype